Student finance in Norway

 If you are unable to repay your loan, you can apply for a payment deferral.
 Everyone can defer payment up to 36 times, corresponding to three years, during the course of the repayment period.

-Can you receive financial support for education in another Nordic country?
+Can you receive student finance in another Nordic country?

-There are a number of scholarships (legater) and grants (stipender) that you can apply for.
-Click on the link below for a compilation.
+There are a various scholarships (legater), finance schemes, and grants (stipender) that you can apply for.
+See what is available in the scholarship handbook, “Legathåndboken”.

 Who should you contact if you have questions?